gi-bielefeld/scj-carp/README.md

 `--output-histogram <f>`    Outputs counts for a histogram of complexities.
 Use `plotscripts/plot_hist.py` to visualize it.

 `--lower-percentile <lo>`   Output node ids that lie between the lower and higher percentile to standard output.
-Default 0.99.

 `--higher-percentile <hi>`  Output node ids that lie between the lower and higher percentile to standard output.
 Default 1.00.

 <details><summary>Example</summary>

-`./target/release/carpscan --gfa test.gfa  --context-len 2000 --lower-percentile 0.49 --higher-percentile 0.51 --output-histogram test.hist --colored-gfa test_colored.gfa  > test_average_nodes.txt `
+`./target/release/carp-scan --gfa test.gfa  --context-len 2000 --lower-percentile 0.49 --higher-percentile 0.51 --output-histogram test.hist --colored-gfa test_colored.gfa  > test_average_nodes.txt `

 View the histogram with: ` python3 plotscripts/plot_hist.py test.hist  --num-buckets 1000`

 Open `test_colored.gfa` in bandage for a visualization of node complexities.
 </details>

-### `extract`
+### `carp-extract`

 This program allows to ectract the surrounding graph of a node to gfa.
 This gfa file is output to stdout and needs to be piped into a file.